Back

 DTx stands for digital therapeutics, software solutions that have evidence-based, clinically evaluated therapeutic capabilities.
 For instance, chronic disease management and prevention platforms, such as eczema or sleep-wake disorders.
 These platforms deal with very serious conditions, therefore they need to be scientifically backed and have an experienced R&D (research and development) team on site.

 Many sources predict that in the upcoming years, DTx will empower remote healthcare and revolutionize telehealth services as well as UX design for healthcare.
-Due to their nature, DTx solutions need to emphasize the education of patients when designing an app and involve medical specialists in creating data-informed interfaces.
+Due to their nature, DTx solutions need to emphasize the education of patients when designing an app and involve healthcare providers in creating data-informed interfaces.

 💁🏻♂️ Patient-centric care